djhmateer/djhmateer.github.io/_posts/2024-04-24-ruby on rails.md

 What is

-- Hotwire (Turbo under the hood) - sends html over the wire instead of json..
+- Hotwire (Turbo under the hood) - sends html over the wire instead of json.. default front end framework for Rails.

 ## What app should I rewrite / write for fun?

+- [https://hmsoftware.co.uk/](https://hmsoftware.co.uk/) - Consulting as a service (product) company.
+CMS.
+Auth.
+Email.

 - New crud site on music.
 Logins / async back end webservice calling.
 Fast react style type ahead.

-- [https://hmsoftware.co.uk/](https://hmsoftware.co.uk/) - a static page for my company